gaumarjos/T1-P3-CarND-Behavioral-Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
-Startng from the pool of data available, training and validation set has been splitted 80-20%.
+Starting from the pool of data available, training and validation sets have been splitted 80-20%.
 The model was then tested by running it through the simulator and ensuring that the vehicle could stay on track.

-The model contains dropout layers, placed after the convolutional layers, to reduce overfitting.
+The model contains dropout layers to reduce overfitting.

 #### 3. Model parameter tuning